YvonneL-MKT/Google-Apps-Script-Invoice-Email-Automation/README.md

 Future manual or scheduled processing checks this status and skips records that have already been completed.

-A processing timestamp is also written back to the spreadsheet to provide lightweight operational traceability.
+A completion timestamp is also written back to the sheet, providing lightweight operational traceability.

+---

 ## Post-Processing File Archiving

-After successful processing, related invoice files can be moved into month-specific archive folders.
+After successful processing, related invoice files can be moved from the working folder into month-specific archive folders.

 Example: